-Should parents pay for college tuition?
-The issue often sparks strong reactions.
-There are many valid reasons on both sides of the argument.
+Should parents pay for the entirety of their child’s college tuition?
+The issue often sparks strong reactions, and there are valid arguments either way.
 For example, parents paying for college may help kids avoid student loan debt that could easily set them back tens of thousands of dollars.

-My parents did help me pay my college tuition, fees, and even living expenses at times, but I’m glad they didn’t pay for my entire college education.
-Paying for college on my own had a lot of perks.
+My parents did contribute toward my college tuition, fees, and even some living expenses, but I’m glad they didn’t pay for my entire college education.
+Paying most of my own way through college had a lot of perks.
 Here’s why:

 1. You Appreciate It More When You Pay Your Own Way

-I can’t tell you how many times I saw students slacking off in class and not showing up.
-These students didn't take their education seriously.
-Nine times out of 10, their parents were footing the bill for them to attend college.
+I can’t tell you how many times I saw students slacking off in class or failing to show up.
+These students didn’t take their education seriously.
+Nine times out of 10, their parents were the ones footing the bill for them to attend college.

 Because I was paying most of my own way through college with scholarships and student loans, I was motivated to take my education seriously.
-While college is a time for fun, making friends, and becoming your own person, the whole point of it is to get an education.
+While college is a time for fun, making friends, and developing as a person, the main point of it is to get an education.
 Otherwise, what are you paying for?

 2. You’re Free to Make Your Own Decisions